 The right panel of Fig.~\ref{fig:pop} shows the new posteriors of $\zeta$.
 Exploiting common masses has dramatic consequences when S200114f is not considered as a true event.
 This is expected as the overlap integrals of the remaining two events support the common boson hypothesis, therefore increasing their evidence as PSMs.
-In particular, for each of our two distance priors, we now obtain a posteriors peaked at $\zeta=0.4$ and $\zeta=0.7$ and $90\%$ lower bounds of $\zeta=0.06$ and $\zeta=0.21$.
+In particular, for each of our two distance priors, we now obtain posteriors peaked at $\zeta=0.3$ and $\zeta=0.5$ and $90\%$ lower bounds of $\zeta=0.11$ and $\zeta=0.24$.
 While a similar qualitative effect is observed when including S200114f, this is quantitatively less dramatic.
-The reason is that the raise $\cal{B}^{\text{PSM}}_{\text{BBH}}$ for the other events is now accompanied by a reduction of that for S200114f due to its highly inconsistent boson mass with respect to GW190521.\\
+The reason is that the raised $\cal{B}^{\text{PSM}}_{\text{BBH}}$ for the other events are now accompanied by a reduction of that for S200114f due to its highly inconsistent boson mass with respect to GW190521.\\

-These should be considered proof-of-principle calculations with relevant shortcomings that can artificially favour each of the PSM and BBH hypotheses.
-First, we have ignored the prior on the relative abundance of BHs and Proca stars in the Universe, as well as ruling out other kinds of possible compact binaries, for instance, binary neutron stars.
+The above should be considered as a proof-of-principle calculation with relevant shortcomings that can artificially favour each of the PSM and BBH hypotheses.
+First, we have ignored the prior on the relative abundance of BHs and Proca stars in the Universe.
+Additionally, we have ignored other kinds of possible exotic compact binaries as, for instance, mixed BH-PS mergers.
 Second, because at the moment no simulations for circular PSM exist, we ignore the fact that highly eccentric (let alone head-on) mergers are highly astrophysically suppressed.
-Finally, we also note that the black-hole merger model \cite{NRSur7dq4} is limited to non-eccentric binaries with mass-ratio $q\leq 6$ and that some of these events may be better reproduced when adding the effect of orbital eccentricity, as it is the case for GW190521 \cite{HeadOnArxiv,Isobel_ecc,Gayahtri_ecc}, or even by mass-ratios larger than those allowed by the model.
-On the other hand, we also note that our PSM model is also incomplete and constrained to a narrow number of cases, which makes some of the analysed events end up reside in the edges of our parameter space.
-Increasing our parameter coverage would most likely lead to improved fits and, therefore, increased evidences of these events.
+Finally, we also note that the black-hole merger model~\cite{NRSur7dq4} is limited to non-eccentric binaries with mass-ratio $q\leq 6$ and that some of these events may be better reproduced when adding the effect of orbital eccentricity, as it is the case for GW190521~\cite{Bustillo2021,RomeroShaw2020_ecc_apjl,Gayathri2022_ecc_natastro,Gamba2022_ecc_natastro}, or even by mass-ratios larger than those allowed by the model.
+On the other hand, we also note that our PSM model is also incomplete and constrained to a narrow number of cases, which causes some of the analysed events to lay on the edges of our parameter space.
+Increasing our parameter coverage would most likely lead to improved fits and, therefore, increased evidence of these events.